-The purposes of the mental health services provided by the Grayson County CAC are to promote healing, to lessen the likelihood of revictimization and to decrease the ongoing and long-term social, emotional, and developmental outcomes of trauma.
-The CAC is committed to providing “best practices,” ensuring children and families receive culturally competent, developmentally appropriate, trauma-focused therapy.
-The CAC recognizes the profound importance of caregiver involvement in each child’s healing and provides the mental health services and support needed to assist parents and other family members build on their personal strengths and community supports as they respond to their child’s treatment needs.
-We offer specialized trauma-focused mental health services for child victims and their non-offending family members.
+GCCAC clinicians receive extensive training in evidence-based therapy models to ensure children and families receive culturally competent, developmentally appropriate, trauma-focused therapy.
+The GCCAC recognizes the profound importance of caregiver involvement in each child’s healing and provides the mental health services and support needed to assist parents, guardians, and other family members in building on their personal strengths and community support as they respond to their family’s needs.
+Mental health services are available to children who have been victimized by abuse and their non-offending family members.

 Specialized trauma-focused mental health services include:

-• Referral to other community resources as needed to meet special needs, higher level of care, and/or as part of after care planning
+• Referrals to other community resources as needed to meet special needs, higher levels of care, and/or aftercare planning

 • Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)